elastic/integrations/dev/import-beats/README.md

 Values: _beta, experimental, ga_

-~~The value depends on definitions in module and dataStream fields.
-The scripts determines the correct release type for dataStream, depending on overall release status for module (e.g. dataStream can't be annotated as GA if the entire module is in beta).~~
+~~The value depends on definitions in module and data stream fields.
+The scripts determines the correct release type for data stream, depending on overall release status for module (e.g. data stream can't be annotated as GA if the entire module is in beta).~~

 Currently, all imported packages are created with default value - experimental.